29th (East Anglian) Anti-Aircraft Brigade: Battle of Britain

-On 15 August Erprobungsgruppe 210 slipped through to attack RAF Martlesham Heath and got away without loss, despite being engaged by the Harwich AA guns while withdrawing.Collier, Eagle Day, p.
-91.
+On 15 August Erprobungsgruppe 210 slipped through to attack RAF Martlesham Heath and got away without loss, despite being engaged by the Harwich AA guns while withdrawing.

 On 24 August North Weald was badly damaged by a raid, but remained serviceable.
 Then on 26 August, Luftflotte 2 sent a large raid to attack the fighter bases at Debden, North Weald and Hornchurch; the attackers missed the latter two targets, but Debden was hard hit.
-Debden was attacked again on 30 August, and North Weald received a raid on 31 August that was engaged by 285 HAA Bty, and a Heinkel He 111 was shot down by the AA light machine gun (LMG) of a S/L site.Collier, Defence of the UK, Chapter XIII.
+Debden was attacked again on 30 August, and North Weald received a raid on 31 August that was engaged by 285 HAA Bty, and a Heinkel He 111 was shot down by the AA light machine gun (LMG) of a S/L site.

 Brentwood, Essex, in the southern part of 29 AA Bde's area, was bombed on 7 September during the first big daylight air raid on London, which heralded the Luftwaffe's shift away from RAF airfields to bombing cities.

 The Blitz

 As the Battle of Britain merged into the night Blitz during September 1940, the brigade's area was regularly crossed by night raids heading for London and the industrial cities of the Midlands, which the S/L sites strove to track for the night-fighters and HAA guns, often causing the raiders to jettison their bombs (frequently near the AA sites) and turn back.
-Low-flying daylight intruders sometimes exchanged fire with the AA LMGs at S/L sites.29 AA Brigade War Diary October 1940–1941,TNA file WO 166/2251.
+Low-flying daylight intruders sometimes exchanged fire with the AA LMGs at S/L sites.

 Between 25 October 1940 and 2 January 1941, units of the Corpo Aereo Italiano based in Belgium made 11 day and night attacks on the East Coast, all but one of which targeted Harwich and Ipswich.

 In November, 29 AA Bde HQ moved from Boxted to Coxtie House, Coxtie Green, near Brentwood.

 By December 1940 all S/Ls in the brigade's area, except the coastal sites, had been 'clustered' The cluster system was an attempt to improve the chances of picking up enemy bombers and keeping them illuminated for engagement by AA guns or Night fighters.
 Eventually, one light in each cluster was to be equipped with searchlight control (SLC) radar and act as 'master light', but the radar equipment was still in short supply.

 Summer 1941

 The Blitz ended in May 1941.
-By August 1941 the following changes to 29 AA Bde's order of battle and dispositions had taken place:Order of Battle of Non-Field Force Units in the United Kingdom, Part 27: AA Command, 12 May 1941, with amendments TNA file WO 212/79.
+By August 1941 the following changes to 29 AA Bde's order of battle and dispositions had taken place: